sleeptoken/zettelkasten/Networking basics.md

 in the logcat output we see an error exception that says cleartext http traffic not permitted

 > **If you are using default networking methods provided by android, then it actually tries to prevent you from making the mistake to allow clear text HTTP traffic.**
+### INTERNET permissions

-### Apps need to explicitly ask for internet perms
+Apps need to explicitly ask for internet perms
 - change the URL from http to https, app still doesn't work
 - This time we have a security exception: Permission denied (missing INTERNET permission)